max-jayee/max-jayee.github.io/etc/rust.md

   - The loop keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.
   - You can optionally specify a loop label on a loop that you can then use with break or continue to specify that those keywords apply to the labeled loop instead of the innermost loop.

+- Each value in Rust has an owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.
+- When s comes into scope, it is valid.
+- It remains valid until it goes out of scope.

 ## Keywords

 - `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in use statements